Crimson Quill’s Appraisal #206

 Think Superbad and then think again.
 Nima Nourizadeh’s first feature is a couple of echelons down the evolutionary scale and contains none of the gut-busting hilarity or clever wit of Greg Mottola’s movie.
 What it does have is one hell of a get-together and over 1500 cum-tanked co-eds and not an ounce of political correctness or thoughtful underlying narrative.
 This is crass, vulgar, one-dimensional and lacking in anything resembling class.
 I rather enjoyed it.

 Nourizadeh copped rather a lot of slack for his film’s misogynistic portrayal of teenage kicks late through the night and it received something of a battering from the press although this didn’t stop it turning over $100m at the box office.
 What does this prove?
 It says to Keeper, get off your soap boxes and remember why you watch films in the first place.
 It’s not high art and neither does it intend to be.
 It is puerile fun and a rollercoaster well worth strapping yourselves into.It may almost career off the tracks at numerous points and won’t leave much in the way of food for your thoughts but it does have a number of other redeeming qualities.
-Well one anyhoots but it’s a doozy.
+Well one anyhoots, but it is something of a doozy.

 It charts the exploits of three nobodies who arrange to throw a party while one of their parents are out-of-town.
 The three unlikely lads consist of Thomas (Thomas Mann), Costa (Oliver Cooper) and JB (Jonathan Daniel Brown) and they are tired of being regarded with contempt with their peers and ignored by the fairer sex.
 This represents their one opportunity to gain legendary status and make them more appealing to the ladies.
 Of course, without the small intimate gathering turning into an utter free-for-all we wouldn’t be left with a film so disaster strikes repeatedly and things go from bad to worse to “Oh shit.
 Time to down one last glass of home-brewed punch and get the fuck out of here”.
 You guessed it, shit escalates.